kars0n777/Drakula-Montserrat/README.md

 # Added modifications
 The following mods to Discord have been added for your own pleasure:

-1. Change default font to Fira Code
+1. Change default font to Montserrat
 2. Change default status badge thingy colours
 3. General UI colour changes
 4. Code Blocks have proper Synthax Highlighting